Lobbying and the NSW public sector - the regulation of lobbying, access and influence in NSW (Operation Eclipse)

 View Operation Eclipse submissions here.

-The witness list will be available prior to the commencement of the enquiry.
+The witness list will be available prior to the commencement of the inquiry.

 View all transcripts associated with this investigation.
 The Commission makes every effort to post the daily transcripts of its public inquiries on its website by 8:00 pm each day when possible.
 If the Commission sits later than 4:00 pm, the daily transcripts, particularly the afternoon session, may not be available until the next working day.